nextbreakpoint/infrastructure-as-code/README.md

     ./run_build.sh

-The image will contain the required tools, including AWS CLI, Terraform, Packer, and others.
+The image will contain all the tools you need, including AWS CLI, Terraform, Packer, and others.

-## Configure Terraform backend
+## Configure S3 bucket

-Terraform requires a S3 Bucket to store the remote state.
+A S3 bucket is required for storing secrets and certificates used to provision the machines.
+The bucket is also used as backend for storing Terraform's remote state.
+Since the bucket contains secrets, access must be restricted.
+Consider enabling KMS encryption to increase security.

 Create a S3 bucket with the command:

     ./run_script.sh create_bucket your_bucket_name eu-west-1

-Please note that the bucket name must be unique among all S3 buckets.
+Please note that the bucket name must be globally unique.

 Once the bucket has been created, execute the command: